ProstoBoris/ReactMemoryGame/README.md

 > npm start
 ```
 # ReactMemoryGame
-This is a popular and captivating memory game in which you can test and improve you memory.
+This is a popular and captivating memory game in which you can test and improve your memory.
 I have developed it in React using Stephen Grider's ReduxSimpleStarter as a starting template.
 Redux is to be added later.

 The instructions on running the game is written above.

 Train your memory and enjoy the game!